World-Consistent Data Generation for Vision-and-Language Navigation: Experiments

 \subsection{Implementation}

-WCGEN is implemented with PyTorch and the official release of CLIP ViT-B/16~\cite{53}, BLIP-2~\cite{49}, ControlNet-depth\cite{36}, Stbale Diffusion XL~\cite{52} and mPLUG-2~\cite{50}.
+Our method is implemented with PyTorch and the official release of CLIP ViT-B/16~\cite{53}, ControlNet-depth\cite{36}, Stbale Diffusion XL~\cite{52}, GPT-4, and mPLUG-2~\cite{50}.
+Here GPT-4 is adopted through OpenAI’s official API.
 CLIP ViT-B/16 is applied to extract the visual features of perspective images similar to ~\cite{19}.
-Besides, our approach is evaluated on two VLN models: the graph-based method DUET and the memory-based method HAMT.
+Besides, our approach is evaluated on the representative method DUET.
 We follow the same training schemes as the official code, including pre-training on several proxy tasks and fine-tuning on VLN datasets.
-We refer to the supplementary for more details.
+See the supplement for more details.